 I believe you are born with your sexual orientation.
 In all honesty, I used to hope that my children don’t turn out gay simply because I feel like it’s a much harder life, and gay people all over the world still face severe discrimination, bullying and violence.
 Who would want that for their child?
 But my husband, who disagreed with me at the time, challenged my fears by saying “who doesn’t struggle in life?
 Who doesn’t have it hard?”
 The reality is, when you become a parent, the last thing in the world you want is for your child to be inflicted by any pain or harm.
 You will do anything to protect your child from such harm.

-You and your husband, Imad, come from different backgrounds, and as you mentioned to us (in a pre-interview sitting), that both of you comes from different religions along from different backgrounds.
+Controversy and “taboo” comes into many parts of our culture, especially in terms of intimate relationships.
+You and your husband, Imad, come from different backgrounds: both of you comes from different religions too.
 So what’s your take on marriage of different religions?

 Although I was born into the Druze faith, I was raised in a very secular home.
 I am not one who lives my life by any religion.
 I have my faith and my spirituality, but am not guided nor do I choose to guide my life by religion.

-As for my stance on ‘marriage of different religions’ clearly I am all for it.
+As for my stance on ‘marriage of different religions,’ clearly I am all for it.
 I think it’s hard enough to find someone in life that you feel safe with, that you love and want to spend the rest of your life with.
-Limiting yourself by religion in a relationship – in my opinion – is tied to social customs, i.e. what will people say?
+Limiting yourself by religion in a relationship , in my opinion, is tied to social customs. what will people say?
 How will they raise the kids?
 What will the kids be?
-Etc. It takes two to tango in this scenario.
+It takes two to tango in this scenario.
 I believe couples of different religions have to have a very clear picture on the role that religion (if any) will take in their lives and their children’s lives before getting married.

-I have heard that they are a closed off community, not open and not very supportive of one another.
-I was lead to believe that they live in fear.
+I have heard that they are a closed off community, not open, and not very supportive of one another.
+I was led to believe that they live in fear.

-Many LGBT are forced to get married (gay men marrying gay women) or were forced.
+Many LGBT people get married (gay men marrying gay women) or were forced.
 What’s your take on marriage alone, and about such arrangements?

 I am not one to judge.
-If that type of arrangement works for some LGBT, then so be it.
+If that type of arrangement works for some LGBT people, then so be it.
 It’s unfortunate that they have to resort to a ‘marriage of convenience’ but what choice do they have?
-The laws do not support their lifestyle choices.
+The laws do not support them.
 On the other hand, I question whether or not by succumbing to these types of arrangements, do they perhaps become complacent to the system and lose their will to fight for their rights?
 On one level it seems like a convenient way around the system, on another level, it appears to support an existing system that needs to change.

-Do you think the traditional notions of marriage are challenged in terms of days today, especially when it comes to homosexuality?
+Do you think the traditional notions of marriage are challenged today, especially when it comes to homosexuality?